 Facilities and Resources

-The external quality assurer will make regular visits to the centre.
+The External Quality Assurer will make regular visits to all Centres.
 During these visits he/she will:

-Please Refer to the NOCN Quality Assurance User Guide for further information on the external quality assurance process.
+Refer to the NOCN Quality Assurance Manual for further information on the External Quality Assurance process.

 If your centre is already recognised to offer NOCN qualifications and would like more information about this qualification, please contact: firstname.lastname@example.org.

 Use Horizon to add this qualification to your centre.